Dairy-Free Green Goddess Dressing Recipe

 - ¼ cup apple cider vinegar

-- 2 tablspoons miso paste (sub gluten-free soy sauce or coco aminos, as needed)
+- 2 tablespoons miso paste (can sub gluten-free soy sauce)

 - 1 small garlic clove